 The Armenian Relief Society of Western USA and its Social Services Division kicked-off the New Year with revitalized spirit in carrying forward its charitable mission through a Gift-Giving Event held on January 4, 2017 for local children of low-income families.

-The Society for Armenian Studies (SAS) is planning an international conference, “The Armenians in America,” to take place on Thursday, November 17, 2016, in Boston, Massachusetts.
+The Society for Armenian Studies (SAS) held an interesting and informative conference on “Armenians in America,” on Thursday, November 17, 2016, in Boston, Massachusetts.